 Then Davy said “Let’s go inside and get something cool to drink,” so we all walked in behind him and nobody stopped us!
 After we got inside, Davy said “Thanks a lot!” and we sat down.
 The guy was totally dumbfounded.
 He just sort of wandered out again without knowing what had happened!

 We sat around and listened to a band for awhile.
 There were a few people who had heard of the Monkees because of the record (the show hadn’t started filming yet), and they were coming around, asking questions.

 From there we went driving around, looking for a place that was cheap because we were down to a couple of dollars.
 Then Davy came through, as usual, with a brainstorm-type idea.
 He remembered a coffee-house that Micky had found and had really dug.
 When we got there, nothing was happening.
-It had to be the deadest place in the world, but Micky had raved about
+It had to be the deadest place in the world, but Micky had raved about it!

 We had to have some excitement, because we were all so bored just drinking tea.
 So we decided we wanted to get into the private section of the club.
 We walked through the door and they promptly escorted us back out.
 So Davy walked up and said “I’m Davy Jones of the Monkees” and they escorted him out.
 Then I went up and said “I’m David Price from Texas” and they escorted me out.
 It was hilarious!

 The club was so quiet that we decided to make some noise.
 So we started talking really loud about crazy things like the price of peas in April and stuff like that.
-Davy and I were getting into this gigantic make-believe argument, and everyone was looking and saying “Hey, those guys are really having a good discussion!”
+Davy and I were getting into this gigantic make-believe argument and everyone was looking and saying “Hey, those guys are really having a good discussion!”
 When it reached its peak we got up and left.

 That ended our wild, wacky night, but I had seen a little bit of Hollywood.
-And, more important, I how Davy, who has become one of my closest friends, can turn a draggy evening into something really groovy and fun!
+And, more important, I had seen how Davy, who has become one of my closest friends, can turn a draggy evening into something really groovy and fun!